 The QuickWatch dialog box enables you to examine a single variable or expression at a time.
 It is useful for taking a quick look at one value or a larger data structure.
-The Watch window can store several variables and expressions that you want to view over the course of the debugging session.
+The Watch window can store a number of variables and expressions that you want to view over the course of the debugging session.
 Some editions of Visual Studio have multiple Watch windows, which are numbered Watch1 through Watch4.

 A variable name is the simplest expression you can enter.
 If you are debugging native code, you can use register names as well as variable names.
 The debugger can accept much more complex expressions than that, however.
 For example, you could enter the following expression to find the average value of three variables:

 In C#, you can enter an object ID, or alias, instead the object name.

 The debugger accepts most legal language expressions in a Watch window.
 For more information, see Expressions in the Debugger.